 While I was doing some research for a post that I’ll be doing next week, I hit upon this one: baby shower etiquette.
 When should you have it?
 Where?
 Who should throw it?
 Who should attend?
 What shouldn’t you do?

-Apparently, there is quite the etiquette to throwing baby showers (or any showers).
+Apparently there is quite the etiquette to throwing baby showers (or any showers).
 And while I think some of the rules are a little silly, others are definitely important.
-I read some pretty funny stories (like the one where a woman registered for only designer items and instructed each person which to buy, or the one where each person was expected to bring three separate gifts) that highlight what not to do at a baby shower!

 So, let’s start.
 What should you do at a baby shower?